syeadmaaz/react-native-accordion/README.md

 # react-native-accordion library
-User customisable react native accordion with show content button downwards
+User customisable Animated React Native Accordion with React 18 and React Native 0.69.3 Support and the downward show content button extends the content